-A medical phytotherapist is a phytotherapist who has had medical training as well as phytotherapy.
-This group of phytotherapists have taken College/University level courses which include the sciences such as: anatomy and physiology, biochemistry, phytochemistry, western pharmacology, herbal therapeutics, patient care.
+A medical phytotherapist is a person who has had medical training as well as phytotherapy.
+This group of phytotherapists has taken College/University level courses which include the sciences such as: anatomy and physiology, biochemistry, phytochemistry, western pharmacology, herbal therapeutics, patient care.
 Their training is longer and academically focused.
 They are certified and can go one to do their Masters in Phytotherapy.
-Medical Phytotherapy is very common in the United Kingdom as well as other parts of the world.
+Medical Phytotherapy is very common in the United Kingdom as well as in other parts of the world.
 North America is slowly becoming aware of the validity and importance of herbal medicine in our culture.
+As a result of that, there are very few phytotherapist in Surrey at the moment.
 Our First Nation people have been practicing this form of healing for centuries.

 As a medical phytotherapist (Graduate of Pacific Rim College of Alternative Medicine) I remind patients to search out a qualified “herbalist or phytotherapist”.
 It is your right to ask about their training, education and certification.
 Your health and wellbeing are important.
 Ask if they are registered with the Canadian Herbal Association of BC (CHABC) or The Canadian Council of Herbalist Associations (CCHA).

-In my own practice I have a respect for western medical treatments when necessary.
-However, I believe the first line approach to health and healing should always come from proper nutrition, exercise, stress management, proper sleep and herbs.
+In my own practice, I have respect for western medical treatments when necessary.
+However, I believe the first-line approach to health and healing should always come from proper nutrition, exercise, stress management, proper sleep and herbs.
 This will create a healthy balance within the human body.
 Remember disease is often just that….”dis” “ease”, living out of balance!
 If you are “out of balance” I would invite you to book an appointment to come and see me at SEVA Wellness Clinic.
 Together we can make a difference in your life!